SEB-9-BH/first-react-lesson/setup/README.md

 # ![Building Your First React App - Setup](./assets/hero.png)

 ## Setup

 ```bash
 npm create vite@latest
 ```

-You'll be prompted to provided a project name. `vite-project` is the default but when you start typing that default will go away. choose a name that makes sense for this project, in this case we'll call the app `first-react-app`.
+You'll be prompted to provide a project name. `vite-project` is the default but when you start typing that default will go away.
+Choose a name that makes sense for this project; in this case, we'll call the app `first-react-app`.

 Next, you'll select a framework.
 Use the arrow keys to choose the `React` option, and hit `Enter`.

-Again, use the arrow keys to choose the `JavaScript` variant, and hit `Enter`.
+Again, use the arrow keys to choose the `JavaScript` variant and hit `Enter`.

 Move into the project you just created and run `npm i` to install the dependencies: